magillos/Cable/README.md

 # Cable
-PyQT GUI application to dynamically modify Pipewire and Wireplumber settings at runtime, such as quantum. sample rate, latency offset setting, services restart and more.
+PyQT GUI application to dynamically modify Pipewire and Wireplumber settings at runtime, such as quantum. sample rate, latency offset, services restart and more.
-It features side-by-side and graph style connections manager (uses Python Jack Client so will not list Pipewire items), pw-top wrapper, simple ALSA mixer and jack_delay GUI.
+It features side-by-side and graph style connections managers (uses Python Jack Client so will not list Pipewire items), pw-top wrapper, simple ALSA mixer and jack_delay GUI.

 If you wonder what Latency Offset option does, look [here](https://pipewire.pages.freedesktop.org/wireplumber/daemon/configuration/alsa.html#alsa-extra-latency-properties).